In0ctScuirrle/In0ctScuirrle/README.md

-Physcological report shows data correlation with Dyscalcula, but I can very much Calcula 😁.
+Physcological report shows data correlation with Dyscalculia, but I can very much Calculia 😁.
 Just don't ask me to solve any word problems, where they take the scenic route to telling you what the problem is.

 Interested in Games Dev and Minecraft modding